 The Yashica Lynx range was a series of rangefinder comparable to the Minolta Hi-Matic range, pairing fast high-quality lenses with easy-to-use camera bodies, except that unlike the Hi-Matics the Lynx range were fully manual cameras.
 The top model amongst the Lynx was undoubtedly the 1965 Lynx-14, which sported an impressive Yashinon 45mm f/1.4 lens - as far as I am aware the fastest fixed lens to be put on a fixed lens rangefinder.
 Somewhat unusual compared to its contemporaries was that the Lynx-14 (as well as other models in the range) had its lightmeter mounted in the top housing next to the rangefinder instead of in the lens body.
 Hence, when using filters one had to adjust the exposure manually.

-The Lynx-14E was introduced in 1968 and added IC-controlled manual exposure, which required an extra battery even though these were only used for metering, but did away with the light meter needle.
+An updated version, the Lynx-14E, was introduced in 1968 and added IC-controlled manual exposure, which required an extra, larger battery, but did away with the light meter needle.
 Instead, 'OVER' and 'UNDER' indicator lamps in the viewfinder would guide the exposure.
 The great benefit of this system was that it did away with any mechanical parts such as the lightmeter needle, making it much more resistant to shock damage.

 Yashica Half 17 Rapid